Automotive Open Loop Current Sensors for xEV Market

 Current Sensors with robust automotive qualified Hall element.

-In open-loop sensors, the magnetic field strength in the air gap of the magnetic core is measured by a Hall probe.
-It generates a small output voltage proportional to the field strength.
-The amplified voltage represents the output signal of the sensor.
+In open-loop sensors, the magnetic flux in the air gap of the magnetic core caused by the current is measured by a Hall probe.
+It generates an output voltage proportional to the flux.
+The conditioned voltage represents the output signal of the sensor.

 VAC set up a new product line of open loop current sensors with a robust, automotive qualified hall element for high accuracy and linearity.
 They are ideally suited for the measurement of DC, AC, and pulsed currents in ranges of 300 A and 600 A.